nWaTaR/watson-speech-to-text-backend/README.md

-# Watson Speech To Text Backend
+# nWaTaR Watson Speech To Text Backend

 ## Openshift Deploy

-# Tauras Backend

 ### How to setup on local